HL7/phd/src/pagecontent/NumericObservationProfile.md

 These attributes contain a measurement value that is a single number.
 The Mder SFLOAT and FLOAT encodings indicate both precision and the number of significant figures.
 The Observation.valueQuantity.value element is required to honor the reported precision.
 See the section [Mder FLOATs and SFLOATs](MderFLOATsandSFLOATs.html) for instructions on handling Mder S/FLOATs and their encoding to the valueQuantity .

-The structure definition for this profile is as follows:
+The structure definition for this profile is given [here](PhdNumericObservation.html)

 ### Mapping Numerics to FHIR
 The following table shows how the numeric attributes are mapped to FHIR.
 Since the FHIR Quantity also contains the units the Unit-Code attribute value is required to complete the picture.
 The MDC unit code needs to be mapped to UCUM.